themanyone/voice_typing/README.md

 For even-faster, continuous, networked dictation with more features, try the [whisper_dictation](https://github.com/themanyone/whisper_dictation.git) AI assistant project.
 Features include a conversational chatbot, AI image generation, and voice-controlled program launchers leveraging the full power of Python.

 **End feature creep.** This project is just a starting point, and will remain so.
 [There is no end to what you might do from here](https://github.com/ReimuNotMoe/ydotool).
-If you have time, take [record.py](https://github.com/themanyone/whisper_dictation/blob/main/record.py) from [whisper_dictation](https://github.com/themanyone/whisper_dictation.git).
-Just (click to download the file) and adapt this script to use that instead of `sox`.
-It runs a delay loop "time machine" that rewinds to catch the beginning of speech.
-So you don't have to clear your throat or say, "hey Linus" before talking.
-Gstreamer-1.0 is required to run it though.
-And some people prefer minimal [emebeded systems on a chip](https://www.reddit.com/r/embedded/comments/16xakmp/how_to_design_a_simple_pcb_running_linux/).

 ## Requirements
 - [Whisper AI](https://github.com/openai/whisper) or [Whisper.cpp](https://github.com/ggerganov/whisper.cpp)